 What your employees say and how they say it

 The service goals your employees set for themselves

 How much your employees are willing to do for your customers

 Overall job satisfaction

-Skills being equal, employees with the right attitude have an easier time fitting in, better job performance and they stick around longer.
-To identify strong candidates and weed out those looking to collect a paycheck, ask questions that align with your core values.
+All skills being equal, employees with the right attitude have an easier time fitting in and performing well on the job.
+They also tend to stick around longer.
+To identify strong candidates and weed out those only looking to collect a paycheck, ask questions that align with your core values.

 In the end, you’re looking for a good blend of operational and personal skills.
 Here’s a simple checklist to have on hand for interviews:

 Consistently being better than expected is what breeds customer advocacy and brand evangelism.
-That's why the Desk.com agents on the Customer WOW team (our support team) don't stop at addressing questions and concerns.
-They proactively reaching out to customers, finding ways to help them be more successful.
-We know we're doing the job right when customers say, "Wow, I" expect that!"
+It means proactively reaching out to customers and find ways to help them be more successful.
+You know you’re doing the job right when customers say, “I expected that.”

 Your new and long-term agents can stand out by going the extra mile.
-Here are 10 ways:
+Here are 10 ways to do just that: